How to Make A Beautiful Fruit Tray

 - Use FLOWERS and foliage!!
 Fresh flowers have the ability to take a blah fruit tray to something breathtaking!
 It’s a little tip a wedding planner gave me once and she has never lied!
 It makes all the difference in the world.
 Also the table or cutting board your fruit tray is on needs to be decorated as well with flowers.
 It really makes it look breathtaking!
 A fruit platter set on a bed of fresh-cut blooms is so pretty!

 Choosing flowers for a fruit tray: When choosing what flowers to use for your fruit tray stick with safe flowers that are ok if eaten and are pesticide-free.
 Now, nobody is gonna be eating these flower they are just for garnishing (or at least I’d hope not) but if they do, you want to make sure they’re not going to fall over and “get dead” (as my brother calls it) from some poisonous bloom.
 I like to use flowers like marigolds, pansies, and roses to name a few.
 They come in all kinds of colors which is great.
 Or you can just go to your local nursery and tell them you want flowers that are safe for a food display.
 They will gladly point you in the right direction and you can choose colors to go with your theme.
 Note: Some of the flowers I used in the video are not recommended.
 I created this fruit tray for video purposes only so as soon as I was done taking pics of the tray, the flowers came off and the fruit went into a container.
-See how much I love you guys!

-How to make a beautiful fruit tray
+Get the Recipe: How to make a beautiful fruit tray

 - 1 pineapple